Thinking of trying that trendy diet your friends are raving about? Before jumping into the latest fad diet, check the science first.

 The ketogenic diet is a variation of Atkins that calls for extremely low carbohydrates, moderate protein and high fat.

 The Good: Like Atkins, the diet lowers insulin levels and shifts your body to burning fat.
 It may also improve your cholesterol levels.

 The Bad: When you decrease your fiber intake drastically, you’re at a higher risk for constipation.
 The diet also leaves you feeling grumpy for the first few weeks.
-“That’s because you lose the serotonin and the energy you normally get from carbohydrates,” said Claudia Del Vecchio, nutrition educator at Keck Hospital of USC.
+“That’s because you lose the serotonin and the energy you normally get from carbohydrates,” says Claudia Del Vecchio, a nutrition educator at Keck Hospital of USC.
 “A lot of people also go through sugar withdrawal and feel edgy.
 But after a few weeks, they feel better.”
 This is not the best diet plan for all though: it should be avoided by anyone with kidney issues, because constant ketosis changes urine chemistry and raises the risk of developing kidney stones.

 Diet plan: Juice cleanses

 Made up of fruit, vegetable or a combination of juices, this liquid diet reduces calories and mimics fasting.
 If done for more than two days, it also shifts the body into burning fat for energy.